MysteryPancake/Houdini-OpenCL/README.md

 | VEX/VOPS | CPU only | Medium | Fast | Some |
 | OpenCL | CPU + GPU + Anything supporting OpenCL | Hard | Fast | Very few |

-OpenCL is the lowest level language you can access in Houdini, and can be the fastest if used correctly.
+OpenCL is the lowest level language you can access in Houdini, and can be the fastest when used correctly.

 It's is similar to VEX since they're both C-style languages, but it's much simpler and barely has any libraries.

 OpenCL is intended for low-level data processing.
-It doesn't have any high-level functions like `intersect()` or `xyzdist()`, only reading, writing and basic math operations.
+It doesn't have any high-level functions like `intersect()` or `xyzdist()`, only basic operations like reading, writing and math.

 While VEX only runs on the CPU, OpenCL can run on the GPU, CPU and any other devices that support it.
 It's a general purpose computing language so it's not specific to Houdini.